Chondrocladia lyra: Reproduction

-The vertical branches of the harp sponge are support for filaments and terminal balls.
+The vertical branches of the harp sponge are the support for filaments and terminal balls.
 The terminal balls are relatively large, spherical casings full of spermatophores that can fertilize other harp sponges.
 The spermatophores are released by the terminal balls, and sigmas protruding from the sperm are caught by protruding isochelae on the filaments.

 The wide frame of C. lyra optimizes the chances for successful fertilization.
 It allows the sponge's sperm to have a wider range when traveling downstream.
-The harp sponge is also better at catching sperm, due to the widened stolons thoroughly lined with filaments.
+The harp sponge is also better at catching sperm due to the widened stolons thoroughly lined with filaments.
 When the filaments snare spermatophores, they fuse with the recipient tissues.
-This reaction shows a swelling in the related tissues, making fertilization evident.
-From these areas oogenesis occurs, followed by the maturation of the oocytes.
+This reaction shows a swelling in the related tissues.
+From these areas, oogenesis occurs, followed by the maturation of the oocytes.

 Habitat

-Chondrocladia lyra has been found in the northeast Pacific Ocean, off the coast of northern California at the Escanaba Ridge and the Monterey Canyon.
+Chondrocladia lyra has been found in the northeast Pacific Ocean, off the coast of northern California, at the Escanaba Ridge and the Monterey Canyon.
 Specimens have been found in soft abyssal sediment at depths between 3316 and 3399 m, with estimates ranging between ~3,000 and 5,000 m (9,843 and 16,404 ft), attached to the seafloor using root-like rhizoid.
-They have been seen rooted on the sides of slopes and bottom of the Monterey Canyon, where its prey is funneled into the narrow crevasses the sponges inhabit.
+They have been seen rooted on the sides of slopes and bottom of the Monterey Canyon, where their prey is funneled into the narrow crevasses the sponges inhabit.
 While it has only been observed off northern California, it likely has a much wider latitudinal range of 1600 km or more.